hakerdefo/check-my-net/README.md

 ### Installation :

-**check-my-net** doesn't have any external dependencies and it will work on any GNU/Linux system running on Linux kernel 2.2 or newer.
+**check-my-net** doesn't have any external dependencies and it should work out of box on most modern GNU/Linux systems running on Linux kernel 2.2 or newer.
 This pretty much means everywhere.
-Though not tested it should work on BSDs without any problem.
 Installation is very simple.
 Download **[check-my-net-main]** zip, extract its contents and copy the file **check-my-net** to **/usr/local/bin/** directory,
 ```sh
 sudo cp check-my-net /usr/local/bin/
 ```